borromeanrings/borromeanrings.github.io/_site/README.md

 how to edit the website every time:
  1. clone the repo
  2. Then it can be run by `bundle exec jekyll serve --livereload`.
 Make changes and see real-time edits.
  3. `git push origin master`.
 When asked the username, enter `borromeanrings`.
-When asked passoword, use your token, not the account's passoword.
+When asked password, use your token, not the account's password.

-* There must definitely be a cleaner way to not have to clone the repo every time; but my experiences showed some inconsistencies with Jekyll.
-I might try again some other time, but also this works good enough.
+* As long as everything is pushed, the local repo will be in sync with github, unless some changes are made to the github repo without the local files, at which case we should pull changes before making edits and pushing.